yujunliang/lambda/README.md

 LegacyLoanCalculation.java is an alternative solution without using the framework.

-The LoanStory.java demonstrates how to use Compalgo to solve the following complex business problems.
+The LoanStory.java demonstrates how to use Lambda to solve the following complex business problems.

     In Narnia, if the buyers borrow the application fee, the application fee